snhirsch/katana-midi-bridge/README.md

 Run the ```install.sh``` script as root

+## Communication Test

+First, ensure that your controller is on and connected to the Katana bridge computer.
+Then, connect the amp to that computer.
+If you have configured everything correctly, the bridge will start automatically.

+Wait about ten seconds for the software to initialize.

+Check basic operation by sending PC# 1-5 while watching the "Tone Settings" LEDs, which should change accordingly.
+If you have a volume control or pedal mapped to CC# 70, check to see if it is able to vary the amplifier volume.
+If the amp does not react, see section on troubleshooting below.

+When either the amp or controller is disconnected (or shut off), the bridge will automatically be stopped.

 ## Use

-If you have configured everything correctly, the bridge will start automatically when both the controller and the Katana amp are connected via USB.
-If either are disconnected (or shut off), the bridge is stopped.

-The vendor defined MIDI API is supported and will operate without any change in behavior.

-To capture and store a user preset, dial in a sound to your liking and "arm" the bridge for settings capture by sending three messages in this format:
+To capture and store a user preset, start by dialing in a sound to your liking.
+This might involve connecting the amp to Boss Tone Studio or Gumtown's Katana FxFloorboard application (required if you want access to hidden settings).
+Once you have your tone setup, disconnect the amp from the computer and plug it into the device where you've installed Katana bridge.
+Wait about ten seconds for the program to start.

+Next, "arm" the bridge for settings capture by sending three messages in this format:

-CC 3 - Value 127
+CC#: 3 - Value: 127

 within a two second period.
-Finally, select a program number in the range 11..127 where you would like this stored.
-The bridge will save the front-panel state and cycle the LEDs around the 'Amp Type' control as an acknowledgment.
+Then strike and hold a chord and select a program number in the range 11..127 where you would like to store your settings.
+The bridge will read and save the patch data and pulse the volume several times to acknowledge.
 This information is permanently saved and can be recalled instantly by re-selecting the PC#.

-If you arm the bridge and change your mind, send any other CC message to cancel.
+If you change your mind after arming the bridge send any other CC message to cancel.

 I have the last preset on my Behringer FCB-1010 controller setup to issue the CC3 command on a momentary basis.
-When I want to capture a setting, I tap this three times quickly than page through the banks and press the preset where I wish to save.
+When I want to capture a setting, I tap this three times quickly then page through the banks and press the preset where I wish to save.
 This technique should be possible with other floor controllers.

 ## In case of difficulty

+Check the system logs (/var/log/syslog and /var/log/messages) to see if the amp and controller were detected.
+The bridge code will not start until they're both seen.

+Check the mail spool file for 'root' to see if any exceptions or error messages are present.

 RPi and BBG are a bit fussy about enumeration of new USB devices.
 If you are not getting proper communication, try replugging both the amp